 For a more in-depth discussion on Pho meats, see our Pho Meats Guide

-Ramen is typically served with a soft boiled egg, pork slices, bamboo shoots, and some scallions or seaweed as garnishings.
+Ramen is typically served with a soft boiled egg, pork slices, corn, seaweed, sometimes bamboo shoots, and scallions or nori sheet as garnishing.
 Unlike Pho, ramen is sometimes also served dry, but it can be served in a broth as well.

 Related Article: Pho Meat Guide – The Ultimate Guide To Ordering Pho Meats